-So you’ve gone on an Alternative Break trip experience, but you are wondering if you should really give this try?
+So you’ve gone on an Alternative Break trip experience, but you are wondering if you should really give this a try?
 Here are some reasons why you should consider becoming a Site Leader:

 YOU get to organize a service experience for a group of students!
 Yeah, YOU do.
 Not your friend.
 YOU!
 Yes, it puts pressure on you, but it’s something that you can totally own and you’ll have support along the way!